daniyalakhtar67/-Flutter-Firebase-Authentication-Phone-OTP-/README.md

 # Firebase Learning Journey

-A hands-on repo where I'm learning Firebase with Flutter, updated daily as I pick up new concepts.
+A hands on repo where I'm learning Firebase with Flutter, updated daily as I pick up new concepts.

 ## What I've covered so far
 - Email/password Sign Up & Login